-Ever wonder if a women's mountain bike is right for you?
-Four professional women testers ripped three popular ladies' bikes around for six weeks to help you find out.
-We pushed these whips to the limit, pounding out the Sierra Mountain miles and running through 67 time trials.
-They're good.
-The Juliana Furtado is a particularly well-rounded trail bike.
-We also appreciate that all three feature shocks tuned for lighter riders.
+Curious to see if a women's mountain bike is right for you?
+We rode six of the most intriguing women's trail bikes up and down the mountains of Nevada and California.
+We pushed these bikes to the limits to find the key ride characteristics and more subtle intricacies of each bicycle.
+Most of the test bikes feature shocks tuned for lighter riders.
 To be honest, though, we've ridden more innovative and exciting unisex models.
-Companies don't make as many women's specific bikes, leaving ladies with fewer options.
+Companies offer significantly fewer women's-specific models.
+This leaves ladies thinking they have fewer options.
 The takeaway?
 Don't pigeonhole yourself.
-Women's models are an option, but certainly not the only one.
+Women's bikes can be a viable option, but certainly not the only one.
 If you'd like to survey a wider variety of bikes, check out our full trail bike rundown.
-Our budget hardtail review also provides excellent options for those looking to simplify or not yet fully MTB obsessed.

 The Best Trail Mountain Bikes for Women of 2018

 Test Results and Ratings